ToruGhoshal/bank-marketing-prediction/README.md

 # bank-marketing-prediction
-"This repo is to show how to build an ML model and to describe some important preprocessing considerations.\n" "With the help of scikit-learn library it's really easy to run some ML models on your dataset.\n"
+This repo is to show how to build an ML model and to describe some important preprocessing considerations.
+With the help of scikit-learn library it's really easy to run some ML models on your dataset.

 ## Datasource:
 UCI Machine Learning Repository: https://archive.ics.uci.edu/ml/datasets/bank+marketing